dinpixels/GDScript_Syntax_Highlight/README.md

 ---

 ### Usage
+Used to highlight GDScript syntax on HTML.

-Include these in the head tags:
+To use it, include these first in the head tags:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/highlightjs/cdn-release@11.5.0/build/styles/default.min.css">